-The most fun I’ve ever had in seven minutes was without doubt in the F1 simulator at the Ferrari Museum in Maranello near Modena, in the Emilia Romagna region of Italy.
+The best seven minutes of my life was, without doubt, in the F1 simulator at the Ferrari Museum in Maranello near Modena, in the Emilia Romagna region of Italy.

-I slid into the seat and was strapped in with a racing harness buckled up by a Ferrari attendant who looked very much the part of a pit crew in a full uniform, sans helmet.
-After attaching the steering wheel, he checked I could reach both pedals, a very stiff brake on the left and a smooth moving accelerator on the right.
-He explained the workings of the paddle gear shifts on either side of the steering wheel as well as how to keep it in automatic transmission.
-He pointed out the DRS turbo button and explained when to use it.
+I’m a huge Formula 1 fan and my favourite team is Ferrari.
+My excitement was palpable.
+I slid into the seat and the Ferrari attendant lent in close to strap me in, pulling the straps so they were firm.
+He attached the steering wheel then asked if I could reach both pedals, the very stiff brake on the left and the smooth moving accelerator on the right.
+Check.
+I listened to the briefing which included how to use the paddle gear shifts on either side of the steering wheel and what the DRS turbo button did and when to use it.
 Then he asked which track I wanted race.

 Concaving around the front of my stationary Ferrari F1 car were three giant screens and graphics of six race tracks.
-Being in Italy and of Italian descent, in the Ferrari Museum, strapped into a Ferrari F1 simulator meant the decision had to be Monza.
+Being in Italy and of Italian descent, in the Ferrari Museum, strapped into a Ferrari F1 simulator meant there was only one option, Monza.
 A good choice I was told, as it’s one of the easiest tracks to negotiate.

 Pedal to the metal.
 I did as instructed and went flat out, too excited to ease up as a bend quickly approached.
-After oversteering, I got back onto the track and the car seemed to continue on without a glitch, seemingly undamaged after hitting the barrier several times.
+After oversteering and kissing a barrier three or four times, I got back onto the track.
 This was a lot harder than it looked.
 Within moments, I was on a straight.
-I saw the green light and hit the DRS, watching the speedometer in the corner of the screen reach 300km/h, 307km/h, 322km/h.
-I was pushed back into the seat by some imaginary force.
-With my eye on my impressive speed, I didn’t see the next bend until I was in it, a tight hairpin, I skid off track and into the gravel.
-I slammed on the brakes, pressing them hard and the harness around my shoulders tightened, the seat vibrated and the centre of gravity shifted.
+The green light flashed and hit the DRS, watching the speedometer reach 300km/h, 307km/h, 322km/h.
+The simulator pushed me back into the seat with some force and my harness tightened.
 This felt real.
+With my eye on my impressive speed, I didn’t see the next bend until I was in it, a tight hairpin, I hit the skids and went sliding off the track into the gravel.
+All my weight was on the brake pedal and the harness around my shoulders tightened and sucked me back into my seat which vibrated as the centre of gravity shifted.

-Back on the gas and into another straight, going full tilt with DRS assistance, my racing harness sucked me into the seat and I squealed with delighted listening to the unmistakeable F1 engine roar as I clicked up to eighth gear.
-Then I took a wrong turn and ended up in pit lane and the car automatically slowed to 60km/h.
-I put all my weight onto the accelerator, nothing.
-I just had to endure the restricted speed zone and crawl through as if I’d been given a penalty.
+Back on the gas and into another straight, maximum attack with DRS assistance, my racing harness compressed me into the seat and I squealed with delighted listening to the unmistakeable F1 engine roar as I clicked up to eighth gear.
+Then I took a wrong turn and ended up in the pit lane, the car automatically slowing to 60km/h.
+I pressed the accelerator to the floor, even pumped it a few times, nothing.
+I just had to endure the restricted speed zone and crawl through the pits as if I’d been given a penalty.
 I made a mental note to keep left next lap.

 After five laps of exhilarating speed, slides, skids and skirmishes with the barriers, my time as an F1 driver came to an end.
 My adrenalin was peaking and I couldn’t wipe the smile off my face.
 I immediately wanted to do it again.